The Irish Car Bomb is what you get when you combine the greatest liquids ever created in Ireland: Guinness, Irish cream, and Jameson whiskey.

 - ¾ Pint Guinness

-For the best effect, slowly pour the creaminto the whiskey so you get a nice layered effect, then drop this
+- Slowly pour the creaminto the whiskey so you get a nice layered effect

 we can't recommend it.